There’s nothing more natural than deciding to spend part of August in Barcelona.

 La Festa Major de Gràcia

 The undisputed main event of things to do in August in Barcelona: La Fiesta de Gracia.

 The party finds itself in the Gracia district (metro Fontana, green line L3) and is known as Barcelona’s answer to Carnevale.
-This year is the 200th edition so you can imagine just how important this party is.

 During the festival the streets of Gracia are decorated with coloured banners, giant flowers, and papier mâché giants.
 A lot of the streets put up their own stages with ear-splitting sound systems and every one has a different genre: electronic, salsa, punk, hip hop and more.

 You can spend hours wandering through the streets and catching a bit of live music in every square… and it’s all free!
 You’ll also find great prices on beer, tapas, kebabs and more.

 During the festival bars are traditionally open late and they set up stands with beer kegs, wine, and sangria.
 The lines can get a bit ridiculous so of course you’re free to indulge in Spain’s favourite past time: botellon!
 Grab a bottle of liquor and a mixer and pour it into plastic cups.
 You won’t be alone.

 At the end of the festival the most well decorated of the streets (which decorate according to a theme like Japan, the underworld, space etc.) wins a prize.
 This year there are plans to decorate the main gate into the neighbourhood.

 Due to ‘COVID hesitation’ specific events have not yet been announced but do check the Fiesta de Gracia schedule closer to the date for more information.